ken-zhong/pxl-On/README.md

 pxl-On is a full-stack single-page app (SPA) inspired by photo sharing sites like 500px and Instagram.
-It uses React/Redux on the front end and a Ruby on Rails backend to serve up a RESTful API.
+It uses React/Redux on the front end and a Ruby on Rails backend to serve up a RESTful json API.

 ## Features
 - User authentication with demo login